 Users have no advance knowledge of how to open the escape door.

-Emergency exit locks in accordance with DIN EN 179 for buildings or building sections not open to the general public and all areas where access by the general public can be excluded.
+Emergency exit locks in accordance with BS EN 179 for buildings or building sections not open to the general public and all areas where access by the general public can be excluded.
 Side entrances or doors in these buildings or building sections are only used by authorised persons.

 Emergency exit locks operated mechanically by means of a handle or impact plate.